 The next major milestone was the introduction of the new pan-European data sets, the EU-SILC, in the mid-2000s.
 Notably, for the first time, Member States were mandated by law to deliver data to the EU.
-Compared to the ECHP, these data cover many more countries - reflecting EU enlargement - but the harmonisation is ex post and so harder to achieve.
-The social indicators that have to be delivered is specified but countries have some discretion about the instruments they use to collect and produce (though Eurostat provides guidance).
+Compared to the ECHP, these data cover many more countries-reflecting EU enlargement.
+The social indicators that have to be delivered are specified but countries have some discretion about the instruments they use to collect and produce (though Eurostat provides guidance).
 In particular, some countries use administrative data registers to collect data, though the majority continue to use household surveys.
+By contrast with the ECHP, there is output rather than input harmonisation, and so cross-national comparability is harder to achieve.

-A dramatic change from the 1990s is that the EU-SILC estimates for every indicator are made readily available through Eurostat's Online Database and, in addition, the unit record data from which the estimates are derived are much more accessible to academic and other research users than ECHP data ever were.
+A dramatic change from the 1990s is that estimates for every EU-SILC indicator are now made available through Eurostat's Online Database (n.d.) and, in addition, the unit record data from which the estimates are derived are much more accessible to academic and other research users than ECHP data ever were.
 Registered users can gain access much more quickly and easily (the application process is appropriately thorough but much more timely) and the charges are much less prohibitive.
-(Arguably the difficulties of accessing ECHP unit record data helped sow the seeds of the ECHP's demise: see Jenkins 1999.)
-Access provides opportunities for the scrutiny of official statistics, consideration of alternative definitions, and much other research on related topics including e.g. developments such as the EUROMOD tax-benefit microsimulation model - in which Tony Atkinson played a leading advisory role (Atkinson 2009).
+(Arguably the difficulties of accessing ECHP unit record data sowed the seeds of the ECHP's demise: see Jenkins 1999.)
+Access provides opportunities for the scrutiny of official statistics, consideration of alternative definitions, and much other research on related topics including e.g. developments such as the EUROMOD tax-benefit microsimulation model-in which Tony Atkinson played a leading advisory role (Atkinson 2009).

 The final monitoring milestone is the agreement of the EU2020 targets in 2010.
-Alongside four targets referring to employment, R&D / innovation, climate change and energy, and education, the EU has a fifth target relating to poverty / social exclusion.
+Alongside four targets referring to employment, R&D/innovation, climate change and energy, and education, the EU has a fifth target relating to poverty/social exclusion.
 On the face of it, this is concrete evidence of social policy being considered alongside economic policies.
 I return to consider the monitoring of this target (and Tony's views about it) at the end of this paper.

 The substantial improvements in statistical monitoring capacity that have occurred over the last 25 years are illustrated by a comparison with the situation at the end of the 1980s.
 The European Commission asked Michael O'Higgins and me to undertake a survey of poverty in EU countries (O'Higgins and Jenkins 1990).
 Our brief was to replicate an earlier Commission study providing poverty estimates for 1975 and to extend it to 1980 and 1985, all to be done a short deadline.
-In common with the Sawyer (1976) study, we had to rely on national data sources and on country correspondents who derived estimates from these following a protocol regarding definitions and coverage that we provided them.
+In common with the Sawyer (1976) study, O'Higgins and I had to rely on national data sources and on country correspondents who derived estimates from these following a protocol regarding definitions and coverage that we provided them.
 We did the best we could but there were issues with incomplete cross-national comparability of the data, and we had coverage of only 12 EU Member States.
-The data were not always available for precisely the three years we sought, and some data were missing altogether.
+The data were not always available for precisely the 3 years we sought, and some data were missing altogether.
 For example for Germany in 1985, we had to derive estimates by projection.
-There was only one headline indicator - the proportion of persons in income poverty (defined as living in a household with an equivalized income less than half the contemporary mean).
-Overall, we estimated that the proportion of persons in poverty in the 12 countries considered was around 12.8% in the mid-1970s (1973/77), was much the same around 1980 (1978/81), and rose by just over one percentage point, to 13.9% in the mid-1980s (1984/85).
-The results were controversial, so much so that the Commission withdrew our report from circulation (without ever providing us with a proper explanation).
+There was only one headline indicator-the proportion of persons in income poverty (defined as living in a household with an equivalized income less than half the contemporary mean).
+Overall, we estimated that the proportion of persons in poverty in the 12 countries considered was around 12.8% in the mid-1970s (1973/1977), was much the same around 1980 (1978/1981), and rose by just over one percentage point, to 13.9% in the mid-1980s (1984/1985).